spaceowlsoul/Coffee-Machine/README.md

 # Coffee-Machine
 Let's have a coffee, shall we? :wink:

-This elaborated program is a simplified version of a real coffee machine.
+This program is a simplified version of a real coffee machine.
 There are several commands it can carry out:

 - present you its status of all available ingredients needed to make a drink, and the current revenue;